-4.3 Financial position as at 31st March 2019
+5.3 Financial position as at 31st March 2020

-As identified in the CI&E a/c, the council's assets net of liabilities have fallen in value by £288.6m and now stand at £1,369.7m.
-Whilst section (c) above identifies the main reasons for this decrease, the council's balance sheet also contains other transactions, mainly relating to capital, which impact on the council's financial standing.
-The following section analyses the main issues impacting on the council's balance sheet as at 31st March 2019:
+As identified in the CI&E a/c, the council's assets net of liabilities have risen in value by £157.1m and now stand at £1,542.5m.
+Whilst section (c) above identifies the main reasons for this increase, the council's balance sheet also contains other transactions, mainly relating to capital, which impact on the council's financial standing.
+The following section analyses the main issues impacting on the council's balance sheet as at 31st March 2020:

-The council's overall net pensions liability has risen by £261m to £1,539m.
-The majority of the net liability relates to the council's share of the pension deficit on the West Yorkshire Pension Fund and represents the difference between the value of the council's pension fund assets at 31st March 2019 and the estimated present value of the future pension payments to which it was committed at that date.
+The council's overall net pensions liability has risen by £196m to £1,735m.
+The majority of the net liability relates to the council's share of the pension deficit on the West Yorkshire Pension Fund and represents the difference between the value of the council's pension fund assets at 31st March 2020 and the estimated present value of the future pension payments to which it was committed at that date.
 These pension liabilities will be paid out over a period of many years, during which time the assets will continue to generate returns towards funding them.
-The extent to which the expected future returns on assets are sufficient to cover the estimated net liabilities was considered by the actuaries in their full actuarial review of the pension fund, carried out as at 31st March 2016.
-Whilst the actuarial review is done on a forward looking basis, in contrast to the net liability in the annual accounts which does not take into account expected future earnings from assets, it does provide a better indication of the future standing of the pension fund based on the fund's position at 31st March 2016.
-That actuarial review concluded that the pension fund was 94% funded, with a predicted deficit for the whole of the West Yorkshire Pension Fund of £743m.
-Based on the actuarial review, the council has established appropriate employer contribution rates in order to move the fund towards a fully funded position over a 22 year recovery period.
-The next actuarial review of the pension fund will be carried out as at 31st March 2019, and its outcome will impact on employer contribution rates from 2020/21 onwards.
+The extent to which the expected future returns on assets are sufficient to cover the estimated net liabilities was considered by the actuaries in their full actuarial review of the pension fund, carried out as at 31st March 2019.
+Whilst the actuarial review is done on a forward looking basis, in contrast to the net liability in the annual accounts which does not take into account expected future earnings from assets, it does provide a better indication of the future standing of the pension fund based on the fund's position at 31st March 2019.
+That actuarial review concluded that the pension fund was 106% funded, with a predicted surplus for the whole of the West Yorkshire Pension Fund of £866m.
+Based on the actuarial review, the council has established appropriate employer contribution rates in order to move the fund towards a 100% funded position over a 22 year period.
+The next actuarial review of the pension fund must be carried out as at 31st March 2022 at the latest.

-Overall the value of the council's tangible and intangible fixed assets have risen by £81m.
+• Overall the value of the council's tangible and intangible fixed assets have risen by £458m.
 There are a number of factors affecting the value of our assets but as outlined in section a (ii), (iv) and (vi) above the largest impacts are due to the depreciation, revaluations and the disposal of assets, including the transfer of a number of schools to become Academies.
-The other major factor impacting on the carrying value of our assets is additional capital expenditure in year of £328m.
+The other major factor impacting on the carrying value of our assets is additional capital expenditure in year of £381m.

 It is also worth noting that the overall market value of the council's assets is considerably higher than the balance sheet value, which reflects existing use for operational assets.
-In particular the market value of our housing stock is around £5.3bn (current social value £2.1bn) and our infrastructure assets are currently only recognised at depreciated historic cost (£820m) when their current value would run into billions of pounds.
+In particular the market value of our housing stock is around £5.5bn (current social value £2.2bn) and our infrastructure assets are currently only recognised at depreciated historic cost (£908m) when their current value would run into billions of pounds.